fluent/fluent-plugin-prometheus/README.md

 ### prometheus_tail_monitor input plugin

+**experimental**

 This plugin collects internal metrics for in_tail plugin in Fluentd. in_tail plugin holds internal state for files that the plugin is watching.
 The state is sometimes important to monitor plugins work correctly.

+This plugin uses internal class of Fluentd, so it's easy to break.

 Current exposed metrics: